 The Guide will try to ensure that the Trekking runs according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared for some flexibility and comprehension if so required.

 Please check the degrees of difficulty while choosing a Trekking with WILD YAK EXPEDITIONS.
 The majority of the itineraries proposed in our Trekking Programs are in remote areas of the Himalaya and at high altitudes, mostly higher than the Alps.
 A good physical condition is necessary to appreciate the whole richness of this adventure.

 OUR WILD YAK TEAM

 The success of this Journey depends on both the personal status of each participant and the experience of our Team.
-WILD YAK EXPEDITIONS' team carefully selected according to their expertise in the particular environment and individual aptitudes.
-Our Team is thus highly experienced, skilled, trained, courteous and supportive.
+WILD YAK EXPEDITIONS' team carefully selected according to their expertise in a particular environment and individual aptitudes.
+Our Team is thus highly experienced, skilled, trained, courteous, and supportive.